qmetry/qaf/pages/latest/pagelocator_objectarg_launchpage.md

 On item list page there can be list of items with available action for each item and each item's "view details" action takes you to item details page.

 Here the page locator provides a way to locate specific item's details page.
-For example open Item Details page for Item xxx.
-In other cases you can ignore it.
+For example, open Item Details page for Item xxx.
+In other cases, you can ignore it.
-Above example of item details page be accomplished by use of page locator.
-In Item details page you might have openPage implementation like:
+Above example of item details page be accomplished by the use of page locator.
+In Item details page you might have an openPage implementation like:

 ```java
 @Override